-When you make a purchase, you will receive an e-mail directing you to a website from which you can download the software.
+When you make a purchase, you will receive an e-mail directing you to our website from which you can download the software.

-1. You own the software.
+1. You will need a copy of the installation files in case you need to install the software on a other computer or to re-install it on the same computer at a future date.
 If you install from the website, you will not have a copy of the installation file.
 If you download the file, you can store it safely.
-You can even burn it onto a disc for safekeeping.
+You can even copy it onto a USB or burn it onto a disc for safekeeping.

 2. Sometimes corruption can occur in the installation file when running or opening the file from the website.
 This can cause errors which may prevent the software functioning correctly.